Sphereon-Opensource/eidas-signature-client/README.md

 ## Check whether a signature is valid

-The default Signature Service implementations delegate this method to the corresponding method of the CertificateProvider.
+The default Signature Service implementations delegate this method to the corresponding method of the KeyProvider.

 In order to check whether a signature is valid the SignInput is needed.
 If a reference to that data is not available anymore the `determineSignInput` and depending on whether a hash digest was create the `digest` method are needed to get back the SignInput object.